GuenterQuast/ppBilliard/README.md

 the color detection are included in the package.
 If you want to try out the calibration yourself, just add the "-c 1" option.
+This simple arrangement was realized using a red and a green rubber ball of approximately 2.5 cm diameter on a black cloth recorded with a USB-camera with a resolution of 800x600 pixels at 30 frames/s.

 ### Further ideas